SPSCommerce/sps-api-standards/standards/collections.md

 ### Guidelines

 - All collection-based endpoints **REQUIRE** cursor-based pagination.
 Offset-based pagination does not scale as you get further down the index calculating the offset on large sets of data.
+- APIs may offer offset-based pagination in addition to cursor-based pagination if it is required, however cursor-based pagination reduces pagination API contract changes as the API matures.
 - Offset-based collection endpoint responses **MUST** include the root element `paging` whenever `results` are used.

 ```